talex5/vulkan-test/README.md

 using Vulkan but without its Wayland-support extension.

 This is intended for tracing, to help me learn about graphics.
-It is not good code to copy.
-For example, I generally don't bother freeing things.

 To run: